riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/ApiPolicy.md

 Reasons:

-- tasks are not just data; they are executable domain resources
+- Tasks are not just data; they are executable domain resources
-- tasks have lifecycle operations
+- Tasks have lifecycle operations
-- tasks have history and runtime effects
+- Tasks have history and runtime effects
-- tasks require scheduler-specific validation and behavior
+- Tasks require scheduler-specific validation and behavior

 If task-related configuration needs to be persisted in replicated state, that should be an implementation detail behind the `/tasks` API, not a second public